 - Focus on Calories: Knowing how many calories per day you really need, and getting enough nutrients within that number is their recommendation for weight management.
 Low calorie foods may help people improve their body weight.
 Low Calorie Cooking

 - Monitor Your Food Intake and Weight: Knowing how much you are eating and tracking your body weight is a tactic for success.
-Read the nutrition labels and consider using a tool such as our Calorie Count site.
+Read the nutrition labels and consider using a tool such as our Calorie Count app and web site.

 - Have Smaller Portions when Eating Out, or Eat at Home: Use portion control when eating out - order a smaller portion, share your meal, take some home.
 Calorie counts and nutrition information is often lacking when eating out, and eating at home may be a better option.
 Diets and Portions

 - Smaller Portions of Food and Beverage: When you prepare and serve food, serve a smaller portion, especially of calorie-dense food.

 - Eat a Nutrient-Dense Breakfast: A healthy breakfast has evidence of helping in weight management.

 - Limit Screen Time: Screen time in front of the television, video games and computers is associated with overweight and obesity.
 Limit time per day and try to avoid eating while watching television.